Constellation Vulpecula (Fox)

 History

-The Gdansk astronomer Johannes Hevelius had introduced this constellation in 1690 as Vulpecula Cum Anser (little fox and goose), but in the meantime the goose seems to have escaped from the fox.
+The Danzig astronomer Johannes Hevelius introduced this constellation in 1690 as Vulpecula Cum Anser (the little fox and the goose), but by now the goose appears to have escaped from the little fox.
+Only the name of the star Anser (α Vulpeculae) still recalls it.
 [7]

 References